Schizophrenia: Conceptual development

-In the early 20th century, the psychiatrist Kurt Schneider categorized the psychotic symptoms of schizophrenia into two groups – hallucinations and delusions.
+In the early 20th century, the psychiatrist Kurt Schneider categorized the psychotic symptoms of schizophrenia into two groups: hallucinations and delusions.
 The hallucinations were listed as specific to auditory and the delusions included thought disorders.
 These were seen as important symptoms, termed first-rank.
 The most common first-rank symptom was found to belong to thought disorders.
 In 2013 the first-rank symptoms were excluded from the DSM-5 criteria; while they may not be useful in diagnosing schizophrenia, they can assist in differential diagnosis.

-Subtypes of schizophrenia – classified as paranoid, disorganized, catatonic, undifferentiated, and residual – were difficult to distinguish and are no longer recognized as separate conditions by DSM-5 (2013) or ICD-11.
+Subtypes of schizophrenia—classified as paranoid, disorganized, catatonic, undifferentiated, and residual—were difficult to distinguish and are no longer recognized as separate conditions by DSM-5 (2013) or ICD-11.

 Breadth of diagnosis

-Before the 1960s, nonviolent petty criminals and women were sometimes diagnosed with schizophrenia, categorizing the latter as ill for not performing their duties within patriarchy as wives and mothers.
-In the mid-to-late 1960s, black men were categorized as "hostile and aggressive" and diagnosed as schizophrenic at much higher rates, their civil rights and Black Power activism labeled as delusions.
+Before the 1960s, nonviolent petty criminals and women were sometimes diagnosed with schizophrenia, categorizing the latter as ill for not performing their duties as wives and mothers.
+In the mid- to late 1960s, black men were categorized as "hostile and aggressive" and diagnosed as schizophrenic at much higher rates, their civil rights and Black Power activism labeled as delusions.

-In the early 1970s in the US, the diagnostic model for schizophrenia was broad and clinically based using DSM II.
-Schizophrenia was diagnosed far more in the US than in Europe which used the ICD-9 criteria.
+In the early 1970s in the United States, the diagnostic model for schizophrenia was broad and clinically based using DSM II.
+Schizophrenia was diagnosed far more in the United States than in Europe, where the ICD-9 criteria were followed.
 The US model was criticised for failing to demarcate clearly those people with a mental illness.
 In 1980 DSM III was published and showed a shift in focus from the clinically based biopsychosocial model to a reason-based medical model.
 DSM IV brought an increased focus on an evidence-based medical model.

 Historical treatment

 In the 1930s a number of shock procedures which induced seizures (convulsions) or comas were used to treat schizophrenia.
 Insulin shock involved injecting large doses of insulin to induce comas, which in turn produced hypoglycemia and convulsions.
 The use of electricity to induce seizures was in use as electroconvulsive therapy (ECT) by 1938.

-Psychosurgery, including the lobotomy and frontal lobotomy – carried out from the 1930s until the 1970s in the United States, and until the 1980s in France – are recognized as a human rights abuse.
-In the mid-1950s the first typical antipsychotic, chlorpromazine, was introduced, followed in the 1970s by the first atypical antipsychotic, clozapine.
+Carried out from the 1930s until the 1970s in the United States and until the 1980s in France, psychosurgery, including such modalities as the lobotomy, is recognized as a human rights abuse.
+In the mid-1950s, chlorpromazine, the first typical antipsychotic, was introduced, followed in the 1970s by clozapine, the first atypical antipsychotic.